About The Touring Network

 We provide help, advice and training for those involved in putting on professional performing arts events in small-scale venues.
 Whether you are putting on your first ever show or have been running events for years, we are here to provide help and support.

 We are committed to bringing live performances of the highest quality to all areas of the Highlands and Islands.
-Through our touring scheme we are able to support performances in under-represented geographic areas and genres.
+Through our Supported Programme we are able to support performances in under-represented geographic areas and genres.

 Chief Executive Officer

-Rhiannon joined the team in 2013 as Membership Officer (Highlands), and since then has been involved in many of the Touring Network’s projects, including Supported Touring, Go See, Tourbook, Epic Stage, the Gathering, and of course, membership support and development.
-As Services Manager, she manages a wider pool of contractors and associates to help deliver services effectively to members across the Network.
+Rhiannon joined the team in 2013 as Membership Officer (Highlands), and since then has been involved in many of the Touring Network’s projects and services, including Supported Touring, Go See, Tourbook, Epic Stage, the Gathering, GET IN, and of course, membership support and development.
+As Operations Manager, she is responsible for the planning, direction and coordination of all projects and services, managing the team to deliver these effectively across the Network.